Retaining Walls FAQ

 Using concrete for retaining walls provides a durable solution which is both thermal and erosion resistant which is required in a structure that is in contact with soil and exposed to constant wetting and drying.

-Using a “lego style” design, the blocks interlock like brickwork.
+Using a “lego style” design, the interlock concrete blocks like brickwork.
 This allows a wall to corner at a 90° angle, increasing the strength and integrity of the wall and removing the need for blocks to be secured to the ground.
 The blocks are a semi-permanent solution and can be relocated, re-designed or extended on the initial design layout if needed.
 These blocks are both very strong and durable and can be used for the following applications:

 • Earth retaining walls